ubports/docs.ubports.com/contribute/translations.rst

 We are working hard to meet that goal, and you can help as well.

-There are two levels for this:

-* A casual approach, as a translator volunteer.
-* A fully committed approach as a UBports Member, filling in `this application <https://ubports.com/survey/start/ubports-membership-application-6>`_.

 Tools for Translation
 ---------------------

-    For everyone: A web based translation tool called `Weblate <https://translate.ubports.com/>`_.
+* For everyone: A web based translation tool called `Weblate <https://translate.ubports.com/>`_.
 This is the recommended way.
 * For advanced users: Working directly on .po files with the editor of your choice, and a GitHub account.
 The .po files for each project are in their repository on `our GitHub organization <https://github.com/ubports>`_.

-    A `Translation Forum <https://forums.ubports.com/category/39/translations>`_ to discuss on translating Ubuntu Touch and its core apps.
+We also have `Translation Forum <https://forums.ubports.com/category/39/translations>`_ to discuss translating Ubuntu Touch and its core apps.

 How-To